Rick's Free Auto Repair Advice

 Posts Tagged: Ignition Coil

 Is a bad ignition coil causing your misfire or no-start condition?
-An ignition coil failure can be permanent, causing a no spark no start condition or it can intermittent, causing a cylinder-specific misfire condition or a random misfire.
-The trouble code for a random misfire condition is a P0300 and a cylinder specific misfire trouble code is P030X, with the X corresponding to the cylinder number.
-Ignition coils are made in various configurations like: single can coil, coil pack and coil-on-plug (COP).
+An ignition coil failure can be permanent, causing a no spark or no start condition, or it can be intermittent, causing a cylinder-specific misfire condition or a random misfire.
+The trouble code for a random misfire condition is P0300, and a cylinder-specific misfire trouble code is P030X, with the X corresponding to the cylinder number.
+Ignition coils are made in various configurations like single can coil, coil pack, and coil-on-plug (COP).
 But they all operate on the same principle. … Read More

 Custom Wordpress Website created by Wizzy Wig Web Design, Minneapolis MN